dargolan/cursorsite/DOCUMENTATION.md

 This approach balances the need for consistent API access patterns with the flexibility required for real-world content management, where files might be named inconsistently or exist in different formats.

+## Recent Audio Player Improvements

+The audio player component has been enhanced with several important improvements:

+1. **Fixed Progress Bar and Duration Display**:
+   - The progress bar now correctly moves as the audio plays
+   - Current duration is displayed properly
+   - Total duration is fetched from the audio element with fallback to track data

+2. **Play/Pause Button Behavior**:
+   - The play button now only appears on hover or when the track is playing
+   - Fixed both the UI state and playback control functionality

+3. **Tag System Integration**:
+   - Tags are now fetched directly from Strapi API
+   - The platform no longer uses hardcoded predefined tags
+   - Tags are properly displayed in the AudioPlayer component
+   - Empty tag lists show a "No tags available" message
+   - Tags are correctly organized by type (genre, mood)
+   - The system automatically attempts to fetch tags if none are provided with a track

+4. **Query Parameter Formats**:
+   - Strapi API requests use `populate=*` not `populate=deep` (which is unsupported)
+   - API queries include proper pagination parameters (`pagination[pageSize]=100`)

 ## Audio Player Components

 ### Main Track Player Design